nhood-org/nhood-docs/README.md

 - high performance
 - resilience
 - reactiveness
+- cloud-nativeness

 ## Architecture

 System architecture is based on containerized microservices principles.
 All of the components should be considered as a separate services that may consist of single or multiple instances of application container.
-Inter-service communication is based on an event bus.
-Service discovery, load balancing, container life cycle management is supported by Kubernetes.
+Inter-service communication is based on a messaging/event bus.
+Service discovery, load balancing, container life cycle management is supported by container orchestration technology.

 ![alt architecture](./images/nhood-architecture.png)

-## Services
+## Key Services

 ### Data layer services

-- `Location Service`:
+- `Data URL Service`:

-    Simple CRUD data abstraction service for location entities
+    Simple CRUD data abstraction service for data url entities.

     Repository: https://github.com/nhood-org/nhood-location-svc

-- `User Service`:
+- `Data Matrix Service`:

-    Simple CRUD data abstraction service for user entities
+    Service maintaining a model of n-dimensional data grid, grouped into small and easy-to-compute data grid chunks, optimized for retrieval of data by vector elements.

 ### Engine services

-- `User Orchestrations Service`:

-    Service for orchestration of user management

-- `Location Orchestrations Service`:
+- `Data Orchestrations Service`:

-    Service for orchestration of location registration and location resolution
+    Service for orchestration of data registration and data resolution.

-- `Neighborhood Finder`:
+- `Data Finder`:

-    Engine service resolving nearest neighbor locations
+    Engine service resolving nearest data.

 ### Frontal services